Firework (song): Commercial performance

 In Canada, "Firework" debuted at number 51 on the Canadian Hot 100 issue dated November 6, 2010 and reached number one on December 18, 2010.
 On October 31, 2010, "Firework" debuted at number 37 in Australia on the official ARIA Singles Chart and moved to number 15 the next week.
 It peaked at number three and was certified six-times platinum by the Australian Recording Industry Association (ARIA) for sales over 350,000 copies.
-The song debuted at number 34 in New Zealand on October 4, 2010 and reached number one.
+The song debuted at number 34 in New Zealand on October 4, 2010 and reached the top spot after six weeks.

 The song entered at number five on the UK Singles Chart and peaked at number three.
-"Firework" became Perry's first song to sell over one million copies in the United Kingdom, and has sold a total of 1,091,743 copies in the nation as of February 2017.
+"Firework" became Perry's first song to sell over one million copies in the United Kingdom, and as of September 2017, it is her second-highest selling track behind "Roar" with sales of 1,091,743 copies.
 It has also been certified triple platinum by the British Phonographic Industry (BPI).
-Across Europe, the song reached the top five in Germany, Austria, Belgium, Italy, Norway, Sweden, and Switzerland, while reaching the top ten in France and the Netherlands.
+Across Europe, "Firework" achieved great commercial success and reached the top five in Germany, Austria, Belgium, Italy, Norway, Sweden, and Switzerland, while reaching the top ten in France and the Netherlands.
+The song stayed 80 weeks in the former with many re-entries, and debuted at number 7 by the end of January 2011, becoming her fifth top ten in France and the first since "California Gurls", while reaching the summit at French Airplay by the end of December 2010.
+It is Perry's longest-running single to date and the fourth best-selling song of her career, with 140,000 units sold, tying with "California Gurls".
+As of May 2022, "Firework" has sold 17 million copies worldwide.

 Music video

 Development and release

 The video is part of a cross-promotional deal with European telecommunications group Deutsche Telekom.
 Deutsche Telekom hosted a series of activities and competitions from which fans around Europe would be recruited to be in the video.
-MTV reported that Perry started filming the video on September 28, 2010.
+MTV News reported that Perry started filming the video on September 28, 2010.
 The video was directed by Dave Meyers, choreographed by Natricia Bernard, and shot in Budapest.
 The official teaser trailer of the music video was released on October 15, 2010.
 An open casting call for the music video drew an unprecedented 38,000 applicants.
 Perry dedicated it to the It Gets Better Project.
-The video was released on TwitVid, DirectLyrics, and Youku on October 28, 2010.
-It premiered on October 28, 2010, on YouTube, and as of November 2022, has amassed more than 1.2 billion views.
-It was presented in the anamorphic widescreen 2.35:1 aspect ratio.
+On October 28, 2010, the video was released onto YouTube, and has amassed more than 1.4 billion views as of August 2025.